scalatra/scalatra-book/src/_09_development.md

 SBT will allow you to [signal a restart of the application when it detects code changes](https://github.com/harrah/xsbt/wiki/Triggered-Execution).
 The syntax for restarting includes adding `~` in front of the command you want to re-execute.

-Usage is rather simple:
+To recompile and reload your application automatically with xsbt-web-plugin 0.2.10, run the following:

 {pygmentize::}
 $ sbt
 > container:start
-> ~ compile
+> ~ ;copy-resources;aux-compile
 {pygmentize}